How To Feed A Loon

 Classic Homemade Mayonnaise

-This Classic Homemade Mayonnaise recipe is fool-proof.
-It may take a time or two for you to get 100% comfortable with creating perfectly smooth and creamy homemade mayo, but you'll get it.
+This Classic Homemade Mayonnaise recipe is foolproof.
+It may take a little time for you to become 100% comfortable with creating perfectly smooth and creamy homemade mayo, but you'll get it.
 It's so delicious!
 It's great in our Chicken Salad and our Tuna Salad!

 4.94 from 31 votes